 Once you have a sense of what type of party you want to put together, focus on securing a venue.
 Work with your party task force to create a list of potential venues that have capacity for your group and will be a fit for your budget and the vibe you want to create.
-Other factors to consider when choosing a venue include location, public transportation options, accessibility, sound systems, and whether food and drink are included or you need to bring in your own.
+Other factors to consider when choosing a venue include: location, public transportation options, accessibility, sound system, and whether food and drink are included or you need to bring in your own.

-Reach out to the spaces you are considering for pricing as soon as you can—three to four months if advance, if possible.
-Also ask what types of packages they might be able to offer you, such as an open bar or discounts on food.
+Reach out to the spaces you are considering for pricing as soon as you can—three to four months in advance, if possible.
+Ask what types of packages they might be able to offer you, such as an open bar or discounts on food.
 Before you sign a contract discuss liability, insurance, the deposit amount, and what is required in terms of setup and cleanup.
 Spaces fill up fast as the holidays approach, so once you’ve found the perfect space for your event, be prepared to book it!

 You may also decide that you would rather save money and host your party in your office.
 If this is the case you can focus on planning for decorations, food and activities, but be sure you have the space and capacity to accommodate the type of party you are planning.